Israel may uproot ancient Christian mosaic near Armageddon. Where it could go next sparks outcry

 “My worry is that this mosaic will lose its actual historical context and be given an ideological context that continues to help the museum tell its story,” he said.

-Others balk at the thought of moving the mosaic at all before academic study is complete.
+Others balk at the thought of moving the mosaic at all before the academic study is complete.

 Asked about criticisms of the Washington museum’s practices, Kloha said, “Major museums and distinguished institutions committed to preserving history have had to grapple with cultural heritage issues, particularly in recent years.”